magicbell/magicbell-go/docs/project-client/services/channels_service.md

 fmt.Println(response)
 ```

-## GetInAppInboxUserToken
+## FetchUserInboxToken

-Retrieves a specific in_app token by its ID for a given user.
+Fetches a specific Inbox token by its ID for a given user.
 This endpoint is available to project administrators and requires project-level authentication.
 Use this to inspect token details including its status, creation date, and associated metadata.

 - HTTP Method: `GET`
 - Endpoint: `/users/{user_id}/channels/in_app/inbox/tokens/{token_id}`